polterguy/phosphorusfive/plugins/p5.data/README.md

 The ID (the ":guid:xxx" parts) will of course be different for your system.

-Internally, the database creates its own file-structure, which by default should exist within your "/core/p5.webapp/db/" folder on disc.
+Internally, the database creates its own file-structure, which by default should exist within your _"/core/p5.webapp/db/"_ folder on disc.
 Though the exact folder, can be overridden in your web.config.
 If you open your db folder, you will see that it contains one or more folders, named "/db0/", "/db1/", etc. These folders again, contains one or more files, named "db0.hl", "db1.hl", etc. By default, your database will serialize maximum 32 objects into each file, and a maximum of 256 files into each folder.
 So as your database grows, it will start creating more and more folders and files.
+This makes it very fast to serialise items, since it allows the implementation to serialise only a small fraction of its content, as updates and changes occur. p5.data is thread safe.

 Each file is in fact a simple Hyperlambda file, and can (in theory) be edited with Notepad or TextEdit if you wish.
 This simple trait of p5.data, makes it extremely easily understood, robust, and easy to fix, if corruption should occur somehow.
 However, as a general rule, you should not edit these files yourself, unless you stop